 The Forest And The Dressup Box

-I grew up in a small town strung along the forested coast of British Columbia.
-For as long as I can remember, I have been creating costumes for characters and vice versa.
-Most of these characters populated the imagination-enhanced version of the woods and waters I visited, but some hailed from ancient lands, mythological realms, worlds found in books, or later, roleplaying games.
+I grew up in a small town along the forested West Coast of Canada.
+For as long as I can remember, I have been creating costumes for characters and characters to inhabit costumes.
+Most of these characters populated the imagination-enhanced version of the woods and waters I visited, but some hailed from ancient lands, mythological realms, or the fictional worlds in books.
 When I wasn't playing make believe out of the dress-up box, I was reading, writing, drawing, sewing, or performing.

 On stage (dancing, playing music, and acting) I learned the power of clothing in a storytelling sense.
-We can visually communicate identity, relationships, and stories which are not ours, or we can express experiences which are profoundly our own.
-Off the stage, I was experimenting with an eccentric wardrobe, and learning what that meant to my identity, as well as all the crafts which went into creating it.
+We can visually communicate so much this way, or simply find joy.
+Off stage, I was experimenting with an eccentric wardrobe, figuring out what that meant to my identity, and learning the crafts which went into creating it.

 After highschool I turned my attention to a long held passion.
 Three years of an archaeology degree with a focus on Celts, Vikings, and the prehistory of religion brought me closer to my roots.
 One particular course had the unexpected side effect of kindling further interest in masks, regailia, shamanism, and identity.